-This strategy was adopted by Another Europe’s first members’ conference, which was held on December 8th 2018.
+This strategy was adopted by Another Europe’s members’ conference, which was held on December 14th 2019.

 ANOTHER EUROPE IS POSSIBLE

 - If the Conservatives get a majority, we will fight them from day one – in the streets, in parliament and using all democratic means at our disposal.
 If they do win, they will do so with a minority of the popular vote, and we will point this out relentlessly.
 A solid majority would make a 31st January exit from the EU likely, but this will only be the beginning of a much deeper process – of trade deals, erosions to rights and freedoms, and a further slide to the nationalist right.

 - Our opposition to Brexit goes further than simply opposing the success of the nationalist right.
 We have not changed our minds about the need for international institutions and movements to take action on climate change, economic justice and human rights – and about membership of the EU providing the best existing terrain for this, for all the flaws of the institutions themselves.

 - We therefore support in principle the United Kingdom’s re-entry into the EU, and will campaign for progressive parties to adopt this position.
 Logistically, this would be easiest if the Tory government could be brought down before the end of the transition period at the end of 2020, after which we are likely to diverge much more in regulatory terms.